llamaxyz/llama-periphery/docs/token-voting/token-governor.md

 ## Casting Votes/Vetos

-The Llama Token Governor contract allows token holders to participate in the governance process by casting votes or vetoes on actions.
+The `LlamaTokenGovernor` contract allows token holders to participate in the governance process by casting votes or vetoes on actions.
 This functionality is crucial for the decentralized decision-making process, ensuring that the actions reflect the collective will of the token holders.

 ### Delay Period

 Before voting begins, there is a delay period.
 The delay period allows token holders to delegate before the end of the delay period, and generally allows users to move tokens around or obtain tokens before a vote they want to participate in.
-After the delay period, the voting period begins automatically and tokenholders can begin to cast votes.
+After the delay period, the voting period begins automatically and token holders can begin to cast votes.
 Tokens obtained or delegated after the delay period has ended are not eligible to cast.
 If a token holder had tokens delegated at the end of the delay period and transfers them afterwards, they are still able to cast because these values are checkpointed.

 ### Casting Votes